mroth/sseserver/README.md

 messages for you.

 ### Admin Page

-By default, an admin status page is available for easy monitoring.
+Out of the box, an admin status page is available for easy monitoring of active connections.

 ![screenshot](http://f.cl.ly/items/1v2X1k342K3p0K1O2x0B/ssestreamer-admin.png)

 It's powered by a simple JSON API endpoint, which you can also use to build your own reporting.

-These endpoints can be disabled in the settings (see `Server.Options`).
+See `examples/enable-admin` to see how to activate.

 ### HTTP Middleware